the imaginal story

 founder of the imaginalCollective

 Have you ever heard of a story called “The Very Hungry Caterpillar“?
-You have probably read it to your child or enjoyed having it read to you.
+You may have read it to a child or enjoyed having it read to you.
 Loved all over the world by millions, this tale by Eric Carle is of a caterpillar who ’eats and eats and eats’ and then turns into a butterfly.

 Every time I read it to my daughter, Jay, she would say ”again!”.
 And so I read it again and again, and again…